nrwl/nx/docs/shared/migration/overview.md

 ### Linting

-Nx uses either tslint or eslint for linting, based on your application’s configuration.
+Nx uses ESLint for linting.
 Nx also has its own lint process to make sure your Nx configuration is valid.

 To run the `lint` task for your workspace